NetComposer/nksip/doc/guide/receiving_requests.md

 When a new request or response is received, NkSIP extracts its _Call-ID_ header, and sees if a process to manage that specific call has already been started, sending the request to it to be processed.
 If it is not yet started, a new one is launched, associated to this specific Call-ID.
 This process will then start start calling specific functions in the _callback module_.

-Some of these functions allow you to send a response back, while others expect an authorization or routing decision or are called to inform the SipApp about a specific event and don't expect any answer.
+Some of these functions allow you to send a response back, while others expect an authorization or routing decision or are called to inform the Service about a specific event and don't expect any answer.

 In all of the cases, **you shouldn't spend a long time inside them**, because new requests and retransmissions having the same Call-ID would be blocked until the callback function returns.
 However, INVITE processing could take a long time (since it can be necessary for the user to manually accept the call), see [sip_invite/2](../reference/callback_functions.md#sip_invite2) documentation.